 And then pray/wish on a star/find a lucky penny/rub a rabbits foot – DO IT ALL.
 Because even with all these tips you can probably use all the help you can get!

 And lest you think this is all theoretical?
 I sat on a tarmac for three hours with all three kids and then flew six hours this week – and at the end of all the lollipops and paint with water books and movies?
 We got mad compliments from the people surrounding us.
-And not because I’ve got great kids, but because their Mom was hella prepared!
+And not because I’ve got great kids, but because their Mom was hella prepared to entertain toddlers on a plane!